-What’s more, you’ll learn a lot about how smart your dog is and get to show off your training skills.
+What’s more, you’ll learn a lot about how smart your dog is and get to show off your training skills to your friends.

 Resolution 3 join a club

 If you still can’t decide, a great place to start is with Nose Work.
-Nose Work is almost universally enjoyed by dogs.
-Not only do they get to engage in an activity that is inherently rewarding but it can be done anywhere.
+Pets almost universally enjoy nose Work.
+Not only do they get to engage in inherently rewarding activity, but it can be done anywhere.

 Well, it’s the same for our dogs.
-Though many dogs will happily chow down on the same kibble day after day.
-Adding something novel keeps your dog motivated which is especially useful when you’re teaching your dog a new trick.
+However, many dogs are content chow down on the same kibble day after day.
+Adding something novel keeps your pet motivated, which is especially useful when you’re teaching your dog a new trick.

+So why not celebrate New Year by cooking up something new.
 There is no shortage of recipes for do-it-yourself dog treats.
-But if you’re unsure where to start check out the simple recipes here.
+But if you’re unsure where to start, check out the simple recipes here.